gentleBits/vcopy/README.md

 ## Usage

 1. Open the desired files in your VS Code tabs.
-2. Activate the extension using your keyboard shortcut:
+2. Activate the extension using your keyboard shortcuts:
-   - `Cmd+Shift+C` (macOS)
+   - **Full Content Copy**: `Cmd+Shift+C` (macOS) / `Ctrl+Shift+C` (Windows/Linux)
-   - `Ctrl+Shift+C` (Windows/Linux)
+   - **File Paths Only**: `Cmd+Shift+A` (macOS) / `Ctrl+Shift+A` (Windows/Linux)

+### Full Content Copy (Cmd+Shift+C)
-3. The extension will then:
+The extension will:
 - Build a visual file tree of your workspace.
 - Capture and format each file's content with accurate syntax highlighting.
 - Append any preset header and footer texts.
 - Copy the complete output to your clipboard

+### File Paths Only (Cmd+Shift+A)
+The extension will:
+- Collect the relative paths of all open files in the active tab group.
+- Copy just the file paths (one per line) to your clipboard.
+- Display token count information for the referenced files.

-4. Paste the text in your favorite AI model chat textbox.
+3. Paste the text in your favorite AI model chat textbox.
 Explain the task and continue the session until a solution is reached.
-5. Copy the entire AI model output and use with AI tools (github copilot, cursor)
+4. Copy the entire AI model output and use with AI tools (github copilot, cursor)

 ## Extension Settings
 You can customize VCopy’s behavior using the following settings: